mongodb/specifications/source/sessions/driver-sessions.rst

     * In the parent, return the ClientSession to the pool, create a new ClientSession, and assert its lsid is the same.
     * In the child, return the ClientSession to the pool, create a new ClientSession, and assert its lsid is different.

-13. To confirm that implicit sessions are only obtained after a successful connection checkout
+13. To confirm that implicit sessions only allocate their server session after a successful connection checkout

     * Create a MongoClient with maxPoolSize=1, and attach a command succeeded listener
     * Initiate 3 concurrent operations, e.g. collection.insertOne(doc)